reactjs/hi.react.dev/beta/src/pages/learn/rendering-lists.md

 </Gotcha>

-## Keeping list items in order with `key` {/*keeping-list-items-in-order-with-key*/}
+## Keeping लिस्ट items in order with `key` {/*keeping-लिस्ट-items-in-order-with-key*/}

 If you open any of the sandboxes above in a new tab, you'll see an error in the console:

 <ConsoleBlock level="error">

-Warning: Each child in a list should have a unique "key" prop.
+Warning: Each child in a लिस्ट should have a unique "key" prop.

 </ConsoleBlock>